 The winner of the 2013 Kentucky Literary Award was announced at the Southern Kentucky Book Fest's Meet the Authors Reception on Friday, April 19, 2013.

 The 2014 Kentucky Literary Award will go to a work of fiction written by a Kentuckian or with a significant Kentucky theme.
-Finalists for the award will be announced by March 31, 2014, and the winner will be announced at the Meet the Authors Reception for the Southern Kentucky Book Fest on Friday, April 25, 2014.
+Finalists for the award are Ghosting by Kirby Gann, Looking for Me by Beth Hoffman, The Next Time You See Me by Holly Goddard Jones, Calling Me Home by Julie Kibler, and The Fountain of St. James Court; or, Portrait of the Artist as an Old Woman by Sena Jeter Naslund.
+The winner will be announced at the Meet the Authors Reception for the Southern Kentucky Book Fest on Friday, April 25, 2014.

 Eligibility: Books eligible for the Kentucky Literary Award must have been written by a Kentucky author or have a Kentucky-related theme.
 A Kentucky author is defined as a writer meeting one or more of the following qualifications: a native-born Kentuckian; an author living in Kentucky; an author whose permanent home address is Kentucky but who does not at present live in Kentucky.